cesun00/dev-neo/content/misc/storage/optical-disc.md

 3. re-recordable (rewritable, e.g. CD-RW).

 - CD (Compact disc): the physical polycarbonate plastic circle plate, 1.2-millimetre (0.047 in) in thickness, 14–33 grams in weigh.

+    CD was co-developed by Philips and Sony to store and play digital audio recordings.
+    The first CD was manufactured in August 1982.
+    The first commercially available audio CD player, the Sony CDP-101, was released in October 1982

+     write-once audio and data storage (CD-R),
+      rewritable media (CD-RW),
+      Video CD (VCD),
+      Super Video CD (SVCD),
+      Photo CD, Picture CD, Compact Disc-Interactive (CD-i), Enhanced Music CD, and Super Audio CD (SACD) which may have a CD-DA layer.

+    -

+- CD-ROM
+- DVD (Digital Video Disc or Digital Versatile Disc)

+    invented and developed in 1995 and first released on November 1, 1996, in Japan

+    - HD DVD (High Density Digital Versatile Disc)
+    -
+- VCD (Video CD)

+A CD is read by focusing a 780 nm wavelength (near infrared) semiconductor laser through the bottom of the polycarbonate layer.
+The change in height between pits and lands results in a difference in the way the light is reflected.

+## CD - Compact disc

+CD data is represented as tiny indentations known as pits, encoded in a spiral track molded into the top of the polycarbonate layer.
+The areas between pits are known as lands.
+Each pit is approximately 100 nm deep by 500 nm wide, and varies from 850 nm to 3.5 µm in length.[7]

+The distance between the windings (the pitch) is 1.6 µm (measured center-to-center, not between the edges)

+Standard CDs have a diameter of 120 millimetres (4.7 in) and are designed to hold up to 74 minutes of uncompressed stereo digital audio or about 650 MiB (681,574,400 bytes) of data
+Capacity is routinely extended to 80 minutes and 700 MiB (734,003,200 bytes) by arranging data more closely on the same-sized disc
+(narrower track pitch of 1.5 µm)